-In compliance with state code requirements (International Building Code 2018 and NFPA 72 2016) and exceeding requirements in very limited circumstances, the fire alarm system design incorporates the following design criteria.
+Design standards have been truncated for the notification upgrade projects and existing initiating devices may not comply with state code requirements (International Building Code 2018 and NFPA 72 2016).
+The fire alarm system design incorporates the following design criteria.
 (Exceptions for schools protected throughout with automatic sprinklers are noted where applicable.)
 Smoke Detection